Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Forum Mission and Concept

-The CIS Local Counsel Forum is the first ever wide-scale informal network of the international legal community and the Local Counsel law firms of the CIS economic region (Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan).
+The Europe-Caucasus-Asia Legal Forum (ECA), formerly, CIS Local Counsel Forum, is the first ever wide-scale informal network of the international legal community and the Local Counsel law firms of the Europe-Caucasus-Asia economic region (Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan).
 The Forum represents non-political and non-partisan gatherings of lawyers who share the Mission of the Forum and wish to expand their practices and business opportunities through new personal contacts.

-Kiev was the perfect choice for the first meeting of the Forum, which was successfully held in June 2006.
+Kiev was the perfect choice for the first meeting of the Forum, which was successfully held on 28-30 June 2006.

 Baku was chosen by popular vote as the venue for the second Forum on 20-22 June 2007 and proved to be a great success too.

-Subsequent meetings of the Forum will rotate through other CIS capitals on an annual basis.
+Subsequent meetings of the Forum will rotate through other capitals on an annual basis.

 Forum Concept